 It is these skills, which can only be discovered when you start thinking deeply and engaging in an activity or topic, that can make a big difference to an organization.
 The best learning happens when students discover the solutions on their own – by asking questions and obtaining clarification – and with e-learning this is more difficult to achieve.

 Disadvantage 4: Lack of input from trainers

 E-learning is structured.
 When a programme is developed, it is based on what the course developers think is the right curriculum at the time.
-However, learning materials can become outdated – and may contain errors even from the beginning.
+However, online learning materials can become outdated – and may contain errors even from the beginning.

 The best trainers will sit and talk to people.
 They will engage with to to find out what they need to know, and how they need to learn it.
 Student feedback is highly valuable, but it's less possible with an e-learning course.